Basics About Your Newborn Baby’s Body

 Rashes and other skin conditions are common in newborns.
 Here's a look at several:

 Acne.
 Newborn acne or pimples can break out on the baby's face, usually around 2 to 3 weeks old.
-The cause is unknown, but it seems to be associated with maternal hormones that pass from the placenta to the baby during pregnancy.
-The acne may worsen by 1 month old but generally goes away without treatment.
+The cause is unknown, but it seems to be linked to maternal hormones that pass from the placenta to the baby during pregnancy.
+The acne may worsen by 1 month old, but generally goes away without treatment.
 It may be helpful to gently wash the baby's face once a day with a mild soap to keep milk residue off the skin.

 Erythema toxicum.
 This is a reddish-colored rash with small yellowish-white raised bumps in the center.
 It may be seen on the face, trunk, legs, and arms.
 The rash may appear within the first couple of days after birth and last for about a week.
 It typically disappears without any treatment.